 How we sand and refinish wood floors

-Saul at Cornwell Services will adapt the refinishing process based upon the condition of the floor, the direction of the grain of the floorboards and the type of wood.
+Saul at Cornwell Services will adapt the refinishing process for you.
+This is based upon the condition of the floor, the direction of the grain and the type of wood.
 This is a general guide.

-Saul at Cornwell Services will inspect the floor to ensure all nails are well below the wood surface and identify any loose boards, dents and gaps.
-Then a protective cover is applied to mask off walls.
+Creating wonderful wood floors.
+Saul at Cornwell Services will inspect the floor to ensure all nails are well below the wood surface.
+Furthermore he will identify any loose boards, dents and gaps.
+Then it is important to apply a protective covering to mask off walls.

-Loose floorboards are secured, and damaged wood is replaced or repaired.
-Serious dents in the floorboards and gaps between them can be filled.
-Depending on the severity of the gaps we use a sawdust resin or finely cut wood wedges to make repairs and fill any gaps between floorboards.
-Light scratches don’t generally need specific repair as these will be sanded away.
+Loose floorboards must be secure.
+Furthermore, damaged wood is replaced or repaired.
+It is important to fill any serious dents in the floorboards and also gaps between them.
+Depending on the severity of the gaps we use a sawdust resin or finely cut wood wedges to make additional repairs.
+This mixture fills any gaps between floorboards.
+Light scratches don’t generally need specific repair as these will sand away during the process.

 High filtration vacuum